Operations Reports

 The new Nordic system operation agreement (Nordic SOA) entered into force on 14th August 2019.
 The new Nordic SOA supersedes and replaces the previous SOA.

-Nordic System Operation Agreemen
+Nordic System Operation Agreement

 - Main Agreement